NatDave/natdave.github.io/_pages/gallery.md

 permalink: /gallery/
 ---

-Explore images and visuals from various categories, including Summer School, Posters, and more.
+Explore images and visuals from various some events.

 <style>
   .gallery-section {